course-details-portlet

 Course content

 MV2014 is a final course where students will develop and explore a topic of their choosing via a longer written work.
-Students will gain further insights into the reading and writing texts, the processing of information, the collection of empirical data, and the assessment of research and research methods within the subject area relevant to their topic.
-Develop students’ writing skills and provides them with the opportunity to independently develop and pursue a theoretical, empirical, or practical research question in media studies.
-Through independent work on their Bachelor's thesis students will develop an increased familiarity with their discipline, producing a proficient presentation of their chosen topic.
+Students will gain further insights into the reading and writing of texts, the processing of information, the collection of empirical data, and the assessment of research and research methods within the subject area relevant to their topic.
+Throughout the course, students are given the opportunity to independently develop and pursue a theoretical, empirical, or practical research question in media studies.

 Learning outcome